 As such, property prices reflect this highly coveted status, with premiums that often deter buyers with tighter budgets.

-In contrast, the OCR covers residential estates in the suburbs like Tampines, Jurong, and Woodlands, characterised by larger public housing estates and more affordable executive condominiums and mass-market private housing options.
+In contrast, the OCR covers residential estates in the suburbs, including Tampines Regional Centre, Jurong Lake District, and Woodlands Regional Centre, characterised by more affordable executive condominiums and mass-market private housing options.

 The access to many top educational institutions is another key attraction, particularly for families prioritising quality schooling for their children.